Caleb Williams gets to work after move from Oklahoma to USC

 Williams will have plenty of time to learn all the routes on and off the field before the Trojans get to the first game of the Lincoln Riley era in about five months.

-Williams and Riley went to work Tuesday night for the first practice of spring football in a remarkable rebuilding project at the West Coast's most storied college football program.
+Williams and Riley went to work for the first practice of spring football in a remarkable rebuilding project at the West Coast’s most storied college football program.

 The former five-star recruit who followed his head coach from Norman to Los Angeles is excited by the opportunities presented in rebuilding a team that has undergone a comprehensive facelift after winning only four games last season.